Ollie Visits the Hotel California: Chicago

 “Ollie.”

-“I need your full name, 2 pieces of ID including a state issued photo I.D.
+“I need your full name, not just your first name, 2 pieces of ID including a state issued photo I.D.
 But there ain’t no Ollie on the visitors list, so you ain’t going to visit.”

 “I don’t have a full name.
 Ollie is it.”